Five things to watch: Spurs vs. Lakers

-SAN ANTONIO — The San Antonio Spurs (6-11) will look to snap their four-game losing skid Sunday night as they visit the Los Angele Lakers (4-10).
-The Spurs and Lakers will meet for the first time this season.
+SAN ANTONIO — The San Antonio Spurs (6-14) will look to snap their seven-game losing skid tonight as they host the Los Angeles Lakers (6-11).
+The Spurs and Lakers will meet for the third time this season with the Lakers 2-0 versus the Spurs.

 GAME REWIND

-The Spurs are coming off a 119-97 road loss versus the Clippers.
+The Spurs are coming off a 105-94 home loss versus the Lakers.

-Jakob Poeltl had 20 points and eight rebounds to lead the team while Doug McDermott added 13 points.
-Keldon Johnson finished with 11 points and two rebounds while Keita Bates-Diop recorded nine points.
+Tre Jones had 19 points and two rebounds to lead the team while Devin Vassell added 19 points.
+Keldon Johnson finished with 15 points and nine rebounds while Jeremy Sochan recorded 13 points.

-"They [Clippers] came out firing," Tre Jones said.
-"It was one of those games.
-We tried to answer and slowly chip away at the lead.
-Usually, when a team is shooting like that, shots start to not fall.
-We can slowly get back into it.
-They just kept making plays and making those threes."
+"Once again we had to come from behind," Gregg Popovich said.
+"Spotted them [Lakers] 20 points in the first half and in the second half we did everything better.
+We didn't make shots but as far as defense and rebounding we were much better, much more aggressive in the second half.
+We'll figure out ways to start better."

 THE UNIFORMS